w2ogroup/dotmvc/README.md

 Though Dot MVC is written in Javascript and intended to be used in Javascript, it looks even sexier in Coffeescript if you're lucky enough to be in an environment where that is acceptable.
-Or maybe you're just a massive code hispter and refuse to write vanilla JS.

 ### Examples